ianstewart4/daily-journal-cli-tool/README.md

 ## Features

-[ ] Users will be able to select which prompts to use.
+- [ ] Allow users to select which prompts to use.